 Students who opt for our innovative RN to BS program may increase their job opportunities including taking on leadership positions in the workforce and getting ahead of the curve by preparing for the future of Nursing.
 Some RN to BS classes may be completed online.

 This program is part of the Health Science Career Cluster.

+There are numerous options for funding college including Scholarships and grants.
 A variable tuition rate (in addition to the standard tuition rate) will be applied to all courses in the Nursing program.
-Please refer to the Tuition & Fees page for more information.
+Visit Tuition & Fees page for more information.